actions/delete-package-versions/README.md

   num-old-versions-to-delete:

   # The number of latest versions to keep.
   # This cannot be specified with `num-old-versions-to-delete`.
-By default, `num-old-versions-to-delete` takes precedence over `min-versions-to-keep`.
+By default, `min-versions-to-keep` takes precedence over `num-old-versions-to-delete`.
   # When set to 0, all deletable versions will be deleted.
   # When set greater than 0, all deletable package versions except the specified number will be deleted.
   min-versions-to-keep:

   # The package versions to exclude from deletion.
   # Takes regex for the version name as input.
   # By default nothing is ignored.
+This is ignored when `delete-only-pre-release-versions` is true
   ignore-versions:

   # If true it will delete only the pre-release versions.